Biological, Non-Biological and Viscera Matrices in Toxicology

 Vitreous humour is the post-mortem favourite for ethanol.
 The gel inside the eyeball is anatomically isolated from gut and great vessels, putrefies slowly, and is largely protected from the post-mortem fermentation that elevates blood ethanol artefactually.
 A vitreous ethanol concentration that matches the femoral blood concentration confirms antemortem ingestion.
 Vitreous is also useful for glucose, urea and creatinine, and increasingly for digoxin and aminoglycosides.

-The viscera packet that arrives at an Indian SFSL is the legacy of Sir Robert Christison and the colonial-era poison statutes, refined over a century and now codified in the SFSL Manual of Procedures used at Madhuban, Kalina, Mahabaleshwar, Mohali, Hyderabad, Sagar and the other state laboratories.
+The viscera packet that arrives at an Indian SFSL follows procedures codified in the SFSL Manual of Procedures used at Madhuban, Kalina, Mahabaleshwar, Mohali, Hyderabad, Sagar and other state laboratories.
 The standard contents are stomach with its contents, ligated at the cardia and pylorus and placed in a wide-mouth jar; small intestine with contents, opened and contents preserved; liver, a 200 gram piece from the right lobe; kidney, one whole organ; and a separate blood vial in saturated sodium chloride or rectified spirit.

 Stomach with contents is the matrix of direct ingestion.
 It can hold whole tablet fragments, plant material, capsule shells, undigested food carrying the toxic vehicle, and the parent compound at very high concentration before first-pass metabolism.
-A toxicologist who sees green-tinged gastric contents thinks of paraquat or copper sulphate, white granular material of yellow phosphorus or zinc phosphide, garlic smell of aluminium phosphide or organophosphate, kerosene smell of hydrocarbon ingestion, bitter almond smell of cyanide.
+Green-tinged gastric contents suggest paraquat or copper sulphate; white granular material suggests yellow phosphorus or zinc phosphide; a garlic odour indicates aluminium phosphide or organophosphate; a kerosene odour indicates hydrocarbon ingestion; a bitter almond odour indicates cyanide.

 Small intestine with contents extends the gastric story past the pylorus and into the absorption window.
 A drug that was rapidly absorbed shows in intestine while having already cleared the stomach, useful for time-of-death and time-of-ingestion estimation.